Which Statement About Childhood Obesity Is False?

 These days, most young ones spend a big chunk of their time glued to screens—whether it’s watching TV, scrolling through a tablet, tapping on a phone, or getting lost in video games.
 On top of that, many schools have scaled back on gym classes and outdoor recess.
 Put all that together, and it’s a recipe for trouble.

-Looking Closer: What’s Really Behind the Extra Weight?
+Looking Closer: What’s Really Behind Extra Weight?

-What Goes on the Plate Matters
+What Goes on a Plate Matters

 Sitting Still Too Long